 The NordicTrack Spacesaver SE7i elliptical has an ergonomic design that has pedals that have been designed to match the neutral stride pattern of the average adult, with oversized pedals allowing you to move your feet closer or further apart.
 This elliptical also offers a five point stride advantage that allows you to fully customize the feel of your workout.

-The newest changes to this one are the enhanced display, an additional degree of power incline (up to 8 degrees) and the latest version of the company's popular interactive program, iFit Coach.
+The newest changes to this one are the enhanced display, two additional degrees of power incline (up to 10 degrees) and the latest version of the company's popular interactive program, iFit.